 - Tops other semi-automatic espresso machines in reliability

 - Cup warming rack

-- Accessories included: coffee scoop, cleaning tool, single and dual wall filter baskets, cleaning disc and tablets, water filter with holder, and stainless steel jug
+- Accessories included: coffee scoop, cleaning tool, single and dual wall filter basket, cleaning disc and tablets, water filter with holder, and stainless steel jug

-4. Nespresso Inissia Original Espresso Machine with Aeroccino Milk Frother Bundle by Breville, Titan
+3. Nespresso Inissia Original Espresso Machine with Aeroccino Milk Steamer Bundle

 With the purchase of your Nespresso Inissia Original Espresso Machine, you’ll be gifted a lovely selection of different-flavored Nespresso capsules.
 To top it off (literally), you can use the high-quality Aeroccino 3 milk frother to make latte art with steamed milk on your hot or cold brew.
-But if you prefer brewing with freshly-ground coffee beans, this Nespresso espresso coffee maker probably isn’t the best choice.
+But if you prefer brewing with freshly-ground beans, this of Nespresso espresso maker probably isn't the best choice.

 - Fully automatic brewing

 - Smart energy-saving mode